-Whether you enjoy eating grapefruit or not, you’re going to love our beautiful White Grapefruit Essential Oil.
+Whether you enjoy eating grapefruit or not, you’re going to love the beautiful White Grapefruit Essential Oil.
 A native to tropical Asia and the West Indies, grapefruit is a large tree with shiny green leaves and large yellow fruit1.

 There are two different varieties of grapefruit - pink and white.
 There is not a big difference between these, other than the colour of the fruit and white grapefruit having a slightly more tart aroma2.
 Otherwise, the composition of the two oil varieties and their benefits are very similar.
 At Zea, we stock white grapefruit as it is now cultivated in Australia.